 This is to assure members of the House that the hard work on this bill has been done.
 We have a lot of witness testimony in the record, and I hope the testimony heard at the status of women committee back in 2017 will inform the justice committee and that we can take note of that when the justice committee is doing its work.

-This bill seeks to correct the problems I have noted through rearticulation to judicial candidates on the current standing of sexual assault laws, namely the principles of consent, conduct of sexual assault proceedings, and education regarding myths and stereotypes of sexual assault complainants through training seminars.
+This bill seeks, through training seminars, to correct the problems I have noted through rearticulation to judicial candidates on the current standing of sexual assault laws, namely the principles of consent, conduct of sexual assault proceedings, and education regarding myths and stereotypes of sexual assault complainants.

 The Senate, when it received Bill through its legal and constitutional affairs committee, did make some amendments.
 There was a lot of concern regarding the constitutionality of the bill.
 I understand that the government's version is much closer to, or a wholesale adoption of, what the Senate committee did to Bill C-337.